 Kevin Duggan specializes in planning, fundraising and organizational development for nonprofit cultural organizations, particularly those making innovative use of media and technology.
 In addition to Games for Change, clients have included Tribeca Film Institute, Independent Television Service, Anthology Film Archives, Harvestworks, Eyebeam, New York Foundation for the Arts, The Jewish Museum, School of Visual Arts, the Atlantic Foundation, and many others.
 Previously, Kevin served as Senior Advancement Officer at the Experimental Media and Performing Arts Center (EMPAC) and Senior Program Officer for Services, Technology at the New York Foundation for the Arts, where he was responsible for NYFA’s arts and technology programs.

-Marissa Harts is the Programs & Operations Manager.
+Marissa Harts is the Director of Programs and Operations.
 Not only does she support day-to-day operations, ensuring that the Games for Change headquarters runs efficiently, but she also manages the New York City G4C Student Challenge program.
 She excels at using proven methods and cutting-edge technology to successfully streamline operations and increase productivity.

 After working closely with the Festival team to produce the 2018 Games for Change Festival, Raul now serves as the Production Manager at Games for Change.
 Raul fuses his background in film production and virtual reality development to bring together talented teams that create memorable experiences.
 Raul coordinates the G4C team’s production efforts across all initiatives and manages the development and strategy for the XR for Change program.